-The workshop will be held virtually during Australian Eastern Daylight Time (Sydney/Melb/Canberra) from Monday the 8th – Tuesday 9th February 2021.
+The 2021 Australian Gender Economics Workshop was held virtually from Monday the 8th – Tuesday 9th February 2021.

 Over the last four years our annual workshop has built and widened a professional, supportive and collegiate community.
 A community that has a shared goal of a deeper understanding of not only what drives gender inequality in our society and economy, but what works to reduce inequalities that exist and persist today.